 Function Sets/queries the uplink dedicated physical channel's scrambling code.
-This setting cannot be changed while the active cell operating mode.
-Attempting to change this setting while in this mode will result in the following error message: "Command Rejected.
-Change Not Allowed in Active Cell Mode."
-Use the cell off operating mode to change this setting.
+See "Setting Uplink Parameters" for details.
+This setting cannot be changed while in the active cell operating mode.
+Attempting to change this setting while in this mode results in an error issued and the test set will reject the change.
+Use the cell off operating mode when changing this value.
+See "CALL:OPERating" to select operating modes.
 Setting Range: 0 to 38399 Query Range: 0 to 38399 RST Setting 1 Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL:UPLINK:DPCH:SCODE 10" !Sets the uplink DPCH scrambling code to 10.